KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 Big O Notation is the standard way to express algorithm complexity.
 It describes the upper bound of an algorithm's growth rate.
 Common notations include:

 ### O(1): Constant Time
-- **Definition:** The algorithm's execution time remains constant regardless of the input size.
+The algorithm's execution time remains constant regardless of the input size.
 - **Real-world example:** Checking if a light switch is on or off.
 No matter how big our house is (input size), it takes the same amount of time to check a single switch.

 ### O(log n): Logarithmic Time
-- **Definition:** The algorithm's execution time increases logarithmically as the input size grows.
+The algorithm's execution time increases logarithmically as the input size grows.
 - **Real-world example:** Finding a word in a dictionary. w can use a binary search approach, halving the section we're looking in each time, which is much faster than checking every page.

 ### O(n): Linear Time
-- **Definition:** The algorithm's execution time increases linearly with the input size.
+The algorithm's execution time increases linearly with the input size.
 - **Real-world example:** Reading a book.
 The time it takes to read a book is directly proportional to the number of pages (input size).

 ### O(n log n): Linearithmic Time
-- **Definition:** The algorithm's execution time is a product of linear and logarithmic factors.
+The algorithm's execution time is a product of linear and logarithmic factors.
 - **Real-world example:** Sorting a deck of cards using an efficient method like merge sort.
 We divide the deck into smaller piles (logarithmic) and then compare and merge them (linear).

 ### O(n²): Quadratic Time
-- **Definition:** The algorithm's execution time is proportional to the square of the input size.
+The algorithm's execution time is proportional to the square of the input size.
 - **Real-world example:** Checking every pair of socks in a drawer to find matching pairs.
 If we have *n* socks, we need to compare each sock with every other sock, resulting in *n²* comparisons.

 ### O(2ⁿ): Exponential Time
-- **Definition:** The algorithm's execution time doubles with each additional input element.
+The algorithm's execution time doubles with each additional input element.
 - **Real-world example:** Trying to crack a password by brute force.
 Each additional character in the password doubles the number of possible combinations to check.

 ### O(n!): Factorial Time
-- **Definition:** The algorithm's execution time grows factorially with the input size.
+The algorithm's execution time grows factorially with the input size.
 - **Real-world example:** Solving the traveling salesman problem by checking every possible route.
 For *n* cities, there are *n!* possible routes to consider, which grows extremely quickly as *n* increases.

 ## Alternative Big O Notation Meme